2015-16 College Catalog

-This online version of the Skyline College Catalog is provided as a convenience to the campus and the general public.
-Every reasonable effort has been made to determine that everything stated at this site is accurate.
+This PDF version of the Skyline College Catalog is provided as a convenience to the campus and the general public.
+Every reasonable effort has been made to determine that everything stated in the Catalog is accurate.
 Courses and programs offered, together with other information contained herein, are subject to change without notice by the administration for reasons related to student enrollment, level of financial support, or for any other reason, at the discretion of the College and the District.

-The official version of the General Catalog is available in the Bookstore and in PDF form (see below).
+The official version of the General Catalog is available in the Bookstore and in PDF form.

 This is an archival document, and will not reflect changes that may take place during the period between official publications.
 Approved changes to courses are published in the Class Schedule, Catalog Supplement, and WebSMART.

 Visit our Online Catalog for an easier way to navigate through this year's catalog.

 A portion of the 2014-15 Skyline College Catalog has been translated into Spanish and is available in PDF form.

 A limited number of print versions of this catalog are available for purchase on a first come, first served basis.
 Catalogs may be purchased in-person at the Skyline Bookstore, or may be ordered online and shipped for a fee: cost by mail (including first-class postage) is $5.00 to U.S. addresses; cost by mail to foreign countries is $17.00 airmail or $12.00 surface mail (US $).

 3300 College Drive

 - pp. 1-82 (Part 1: Introduction through Student Resources)